Pregnant in College — Impossible, or Perfect Timing?

 Canada:

-- You can leave up to three terms.
+- You can take leave for up to three terms.
 You will have to fill out a leave of absence form, available from your university.
 Talk to a member of your university’s Family Care Office or your Students Union.

-- You can also apply for OASP
+- You can also apply for OASP.

 New Zealand: